platformio/platformio-docs/boards/atmelsam/sodaq_sara.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-SODAQ Autonomo does not have on-board debug probe and **IS NOT READY** for debugging.
+SODAQ SARA does not have on-board debug probe and **IS NOT READY** for debugging.
 You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1